Why are cars so heavy?

 Why is the mass of a car important?

 A bigger and heavier car is better for vehicle crashworthiness, however, it is worse for vehicle fuel efficiency.
-For that reason, automotive engineers are constantly balancing vehicle crash performance and overall vehicle mass/efficiency
+For that reason, automotive engineers are constantly balancing vehicle crash performance and overall vehicle mass/efficiency.

-How the added Weight Incurs Costs
+How the Added Weight Incurs Costs

 The additional costs associated with increased weight extend beyond the fuel pump or charging station, resulting in heightened fuel expenses.
 As articulated by Newton’s law (“an object in motion tends to stay in motion”), a heavier vehicle necessitates larger brakes, bigger tires, and a more robust suspension system— that ironically contribute to additional weight.
 Encumbered by this extra mass, these elements are prone to quicker wear and tear compared to their counterparts in lighter vehicles.
 For manufacturers, who must pass on heightened production expenses to consumers, oversized parts incur greater costs than their smaller equivalents.